TheSpaghettiDetective/obico-server/website/docs/server-guides/faqs.md

 ## I got an HTTP 500 error when I do "Sent test email".
 Why? {#i-got-an-http-500-error-when-i-do-sent-test-email-why}

-More likely than not, it's because your email configurations are set correctly.
+More likely than not, it's because your email configurations are set incorrectly.

 Check out [this help guide](/docs/server-guides/configure/#email-smtp) for how you can configure email (SMTP) for the Obico Server.
 There are also a few things you can do to troubleshoot: